 Value

-Climate Change and Health Adaptation Program is designed to build capacity for climate change adaptation by funding community-designed and driven projects.
-This program funds First Nations and Inuit communities’ efforts to build capacity to adapt to the health impacts of climate change.
+This program funds First Nations and Inuit communities’ efforts to identify, assess, and respond to the health impacts of climate change.

 There are 2 streams for the program:

-- Climate Change and Health Adaptation Program South for First Nations South of 60°N
+• Climate Change and Health Adaptation Program for First Nations South of 60°N

 Eligible Applicants